jack-bradshaw/monorepo/README.md

 bash presubmit/mainfest.sh
 ```

-Any unstaged files should be staged first since presubmit may modify the files
+Any unstaged files should be staged first since presubmit may modify the working directory.

-in the working directory.
+## LICENSE

+The contents of this repository and all derivative artifacts are owned by Jack Bradshaw and provided under the terms of
+the [MIT License](LICENSE), with the only exceptions being listed in the [third party manifest](THIRD_PARTY).